Biden, G7 hit Russian trade in latest Ukraine retaliation | Business

 The United States imported $1.2 billion in Russian fish and shellfish in 2021, according to the U.S. Census Bureau, including sturgeon black caviar.
 America that year also imported from Russia $275 million worth of diamonds, and about $21 million in alcoholic beverages, according the Census Bureau.
 Top U.S. imports from Russia included mineral fuels, precious metal and stone, iron and steel, fertilizers and inorganic chemicals, all goods that could face higher tariffs once Congress acts to revoke Russia's favored nation trade status.

-(Additional reporting by Jason Lange and David Morgan in Washington and Ismail Shakil in Bengalaru.
+(Additional reporting by Jeff Mason in Philadelphia, Jason Lange and David Morgan in Washington and Ismail Shakil in Bengalaru.
 Editing by Heather Timmons and Alistair Bell)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)